css-raku/CSS-Grammar-raku/README.md

     use CSS::Grammar::Actions;
     use CSS::Grammar::CSS3::Module::Fonts;

-    grammar MyApp::CSS3::FontGrammar
+    grammar MyApp::CSS3::Grammar
           is CSS::Grammar::CSS3
           is CSS::Grammar::CSS3::Module::Fonts {};

-    class MyApp::CSS3::FontActions
+    class MyApp::CSS3::Actions
         is CSS::Grammar::Actions
         is CSS::Grammar::CSS3::Module::Fonts::Actions {};

-For an example, seee t/parse-css3-module-fonts.t
+For an example, see t/parse-css3-module-fonts.t

 CSS3 also allows for vendor extensions.
-You should be able to easily add your own custom grammar extensions and bundle them using the above mechanisms.
+You should be able to add your own custom grammar extensions and bundle them using the above mechanisms.